aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLTM to WORDML conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and WORDML files.
+<h2>Why to Convert XLTM to WORDML</h2>

+Python developers often need to convert XLTM to WORDML files for various reasons.
+XLTM files are used to store data in a tabular format, while WORDML files are used to store data in a document format.
+Converting XLTM to WORDML allows developers to store data in a more organized and readable format.
+It also allows developers to easily share data with other users, as WORDML files are more widely accepted than XLTM files.

+<h2>How Aspose.Total Helps for XLTM to WORDML Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process from XLTM to WORDML.
+The API is easy to use and can be integrated into existing applications with minimal effort.
+The conversion process is done in two steps.
+Firstly, the Aspose.Cells for Python via .NET API is used to convert the XLTM file to HTML.
+Then, the Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.
+This process is fast and efficient, and can be used to quickly convert XLTM files to WORDML files.

 {{% /blocks/products/pf/feature-page-summary %}}